abdulhaseebkhokhar/pak-tour-agency/README.md

 - API implementation for managing and interacting with tours and bookings.
 - Database migrations to ensure proper schema structure.

-## Git Usage

-The Git repository has been set up with two main branches:

-- **`api`**: Contains all the API-related code and routes.
-- **`final_project`**: Contains the fully integrated version of the project with both frontend and backend.

-Make sure to only push changes to the correct branch, and follow the repository structure as outlined.

-## Submission Process

-- Ensure that your repository is up to date and contains all the necessary changes.
-- Submit the repository by sharing your Git repository link on GCR.

-## Deadline Policy

-The submission deadline is strict and no updates will be allowed after the deadline.
-Please ensure your project is ready before the submission date.

----

 Thank you for reviewing the **Pak Tour Agency** project!